The GEO Group (NYSE:GEO) Issues FY 2022 Earnings Guidance

-The GEO Group (NYSE:GEO – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $2.40-$2.46 for the period.
+The GEO Group (NYSE:GEO – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $2.40-$2.46 for the period.
 The company issued revenue guidance of -.
-The GEO Group also updated its FY22 guidance to $1.28-1.34 EPS.
+The GEO Group also updated its Q3 2022 guidance to $0.55-$0.57 EPS.

 Hedge Funds Weigh In On The GEO Group

-Several hedge funds and other institutional investors have recently made changes to their positions in GEO.
-Mackenzie Financial Corp lifted its position in shares of The GEO Group by 27.0% in the first quarter.
-Mackenzie Financial Corp now owns 16,765 shares of the real estate investment trust’s stock valued at $111,000 after acquiring an additional 3,565 shares in the last quarter.
-Prelude Capital Management LLC purchased a new position in The GEO Group during the first quarter worth approximately $182,000.
-Engineers Gate Manager LP purchased a new position in The GEO Group during the first quarter worth approximately $214,000.
-MetLife Investment Management LLC lifted its position in The GEO Group by 6.8% during the first quarter.
-MetLife Investment Management LLC now owns 43,546 shares of the real estate investment trust’s stock worth $288,000 after buying an additional 2,759 shares in the last quarter.
-Finally, Raymond James & Associates lifted its position in The GEO Group by 3.4% during the first quarter.
-Raymond James & Associates now owns 49,560 shares of the real estate investment trust’s stock worth $328,000 after buying an additional 1,650 shares in the last quarter.
-Hedge funds and other institutional investors own 77.52% of the company’s stock.
+Hedge funds have recently made changes to their positions in the company.
+Mackenzie Financial Corp grew its position in The GEO Group by 27.0% during the 1st quarter.
+Mackenzie Financial Corp now owns 16,765 shares of the real estate investment trust’s stock worth $111,000 after purchasing an additional 3,565 shares during the period.
+Prelude Capital Management LLC acquired a new stake in The GEO Group during the 1st quarter worth about $182,000.
+Engineers Gate Manager LP acquired a new stake in The GEO Group during the 1st quarter worth about $214,000.
+MetLife Investment Management LLC grew its position in The GEO Group by 6.8% during the 1st quarter.
+MetLife Investment Management LLC now owns 43,546 shares of the real estate investment trust’s stock worth $288,000 after purchasing an additional 2,759 shares during the period.
+Finally, Raymond James & Associates grew its position in The GEO Group by 3.4% during the 1st quarter.
+Raymond James & Associates now owns 49,560 shares of the real estate investment trust’s stock worth $328,000 after purchasing an additional 1,650 shares during the period.
+77.52% of the stock is owned by institutional investors and hedge funds.

 The GEO Group Company Profile